-Ganton Golf Club Course Review - Golf Monthly
+Ganton Golf Club Course Review - Top 100 Courses

 Ganton Golf Club Course Review – Golf Monthly Verdict

-A course with great history that will test all facets of the game
+A course, blending links and heathland, with great history that will test all facets of the game